logo

-Content strategy with cartoons for a software startup
+Content Strategy with Cartoons for a Software Startup

 For Crystallize we are executing their content strategy.
 We want to communicate the personality of the company and create content that is enjoyable and shareable.
 The target is to communicate the message that milliseconds matter when building tailor made e-commerce experience.
 This applies to user experience, conversion as well as search engine optimization.
 We decided to launch a weekly cartoon called milliseconds matter.
 Different.